jiangjinnan/Dora/README.md

 ## Dora.Interception
 Dora.Interception provides an abstract interception model for AOP programming.
-Leveraging such an interception model, we can define -Interceptor- to conduct non-business cross-cutting functions in a very graceful programming style.
-Dora.Interception is designed for .NET Core, and the -Dependency Injection (Microsoft.Extensions.DependencyInjection)- is directly integrated.
+Leveraging such an interception model, we can define _Interceptor_ to conduct non-business cross-cutting functions in a very graceful programming style.
+Dora.Interception is designed for .NET Core, and the _Dependency Injection (Microsoft.Extensions.DependencyInjection)_ is directly integrated.
-There is only interception implementation based on Castle.
+There is only interception implementation based on _Castle_.
 You can provide your custom interception implementation if you want.
 ### 1. How to define an interceptor?
-Considering consuming dependent services in a DI manner, we do not use an interface or abstract class to represent an interceptor.
+Considering consuming dependent services in a _DI_ style, we do not use an interface or abstract class to represent an interceptor.
 An interceptor class can be defined following the programming convention below:
 ```csharp
 public class CacheInterceptor
 {